+Townhouse Development:

-Townhouse Development: The 2.2 acre site east of Main Street, between Elberon Avenue and Hume Street is proposed to be developed with a townhouse development that will be sensitive to the historic context of the Borough's residential neighborhoods.
-The Borough's historic district standards will apply.
+The 2.2 acre site east of Main Street, between Elberon Avenue and Hume Street, contains a large building formerly used by JCP&L that is slated for demolition under this Redevelopment Plan and the property is proposed to be developed with a townhouse development that will be sensitive to the historic context of the Borough's residential neighborhoods.
+The Borough's Design Guidelines in the Historic Preservation Ordinance ("HPO") will apply to the extent that they are consistent with the Redevelopment Plan, as determined by the Redevelopment Entity.